nuxeo/nuxeo-coldstorage/README.md

 npm run ftest
 ```

+The `nuxeo-management-rest-api` addon needs to be installed on the server to have the tests passing.

 To run the functional tests, [Nuxeo Web UI Functional Testing Framework](https://github.com/nuxeo/nuxeo-web-ui/tree/master/packages/nuxeo-web-ui-ftest) is used.
 Due to its inner dependencies, it only works using NodeJS `lts/dubnium`, i.e., `v10`.